 (even after that wifi doesn’t work) and your local co-worker takes ages to finish simple tasks then it starts to become a problem very soon.
 Maybe ask around if others have experienced this as well.
 But if you are on a visa run or just want to chill, then nothing is lit than Vientiane sunsets overlooking Mekong river.

 That brings us to the second con.
 My first month out of three months, I had a horrible experience with wifi in Vientiane.
 I’m a straight forward person and don’t like to sugar coat things.
-So, I will say how it is – the answer is painfully slow.
+So, I will say (write in this case 😋) how it is – the answer is painfully slow.
 For digital nomads it’s definitely a no. It shows connect but it doesn’t work then it works but takes longer to load than paint to dry.
 I was always working from different cafes which was kind of nice as you can read above but after closing hours i couldn’t work as WIFI at home was nowhere to be found.

 Unlike its neighbour countries Thailand or Vietnam, Laos is a land locked country.
 Capital city Vientiane doesn’t have any beach nor mountains.
 You shouldn’t expect to beach bum here and if you want some mountain view you will have to go Vang Vieng or Luang Prabang.
 Buses take 3 -6 hours respectively but flights are available as well.

 90% of the time my WIFI at home would be playing hide and seek.
 I couldn’t get much done with limited hours of wifi in the cafes.
 So, I wanted to put some data on my phone and found there were multiple options of sim card and bundles but little info regarding the data use.
 I paid $15 AUD for one and let’s just say it was a rip off.